 Don’t blame the Health Weekly writer, Canady, for this error.
 This and other publications are only reporting what they were told.
 It is the CDC professionals who should be blamed for this error.
-[Gina adds: Reporters at legitimate news outlets should be asking questions and soliciting outside opinions instead of simply running the CDC’s press releases and quotations from interviews with CDC officials.
-It is their role as watchdogs.]
+[Gina adds: Legitimate news gatherers should be asking questions and soliciting outside opinions.
+Instead, they are simply running the CDC’s press releases and quotations from interviews with CDC officials.]

 For instance, Anne Schuchat, M.D. (pictured left), principal deputy director at the CDC, said during the briefing.
 “Behavior therapy has been shown to help improve symptoms in young children with ADHD and can be as effective as medicine but without the side effects.”